Wage Calculator

 What is a novated lease?

 A novated lease is a three-way arrangement between you, your employer, and a finance company.
 Your employer leases a car on your behalf and makes the repayments from your pre-tax salary.
-Because the payments reduce your taxable income, you pay less income tax — but the 'savings' may be partially offset by Fringe Benefits Tax (FBT) unless the car qualifies for the EV FBT exemption.
+Because the payments reduce your taxable income, you pay less income tax — but the savings may be partially offset by Fringe Benefits Tax (FBT) unless the car qualifies for the EV FBT exemption.

 What cars are exempt from FBT in a novated lease?

-Battery electric vehicles (BEV), plug-in hybrid electric vehicles (PHEV, for eligible contracts entered before 1 April 2025), and hydrogen fuel cell vehicles can qualify for the exemption if the car's value is below the fuel-efficient luxury car tax threshold (about $91,387 for 2025-26).
+Battery electric vehicles (BEV), plug-in hybrid electric vehicles (PHEV, for eligible contracts entered before 1 April 2025), and hydrogen fuel cell vehicles can qualify for the exemption if the car's value is below the fuel-efficient luxury car tax threshold ($91,387 for 2025-26).
 For many employees, that makes an EV lease easier to justify than a comparable petrol car.

 How much tax can I save with a novated lease EV?